-Hurley Farms is a small family owned farm and vineyard nestled in the beautiful Napa Valley.
-With spectacular views of the mountains and rolling hills; our five acre farm is surrounded by neighboring vineyards and fruit tree orchard.
+Hurley Farms is a small family farm and vineyard with three generations working together to create hand crafted artisan products.
+With spectacular views of the mountains and rolling hills; our five acre Napa Valley farm is surrounded by neighboring vineyards and a fruit tree orchard.
 Our farm produces a majority of the fruit used in our jams and jellies.
 What we don’t grow ourselves we purchase from local farms.
 We believe in supporting our farmers, and in helping our community by purchasing locally.

 How we started

 Hurley Farms modestly began nearly 10 years ago.
 Fruit trees on the farm produced a cornucopia of fruit, and we soon found we had far too much to eat or give away.
 We had to figure out how to positively use what our trees had produced.
 Owner and entrepreneur Sheri Hurley decided to make jam; and what started as a hobby became a thriving business.
 Her first sales came from local craft shows and farmers markets.
 At the time, a commercial kitchen was rented to handcraft these jams and jellies.
 It was a challenging time, but with hard work and dedication the business grew.
 A few years later she added an agricultural/commercial kitchen to the farm, and this is where we craft all of our products today.

 Our products are all made by hand in our commercial kitchen located on our property.
 Jams, jellies, mustards, and curds are made in small batches to give our products their unique homemade taste.
 Each batch is carefully crafted to ensure every jar is the best it can be.
 Our flavorful products are made with fresh fruit and absolutely no artificial ingredients.
 We take the utmost pride in these products, and offer our customers a fresh flavorful alternative to an average store bought product.

 Our small garden has grown over the years.
 What was initially used to grow food for the family has expanded to what it is now.
 We grow a variety of summer and winter crops, all available at our farm stand.